Safety & Risk Brianna Reid Safety & Risk Brianna Reid

 Step Four: Consider Dose and Safety Together

-Dosage and ingredient form play a significant role in how a multivitamin functions in the body, which is explored in more detail in How Dosage and Form Matter More Than Ingredient Lists.
+Dosage and ingredient form play a significant role in how a multivitamin functions in the body, which is why they are explored in more detail in How Dosage and Form Matter More Than Ingredient Lists.

 Evidence-first takeaway